-The University of North Carolina offers a 1-year glaucoma fellowship under faculty mentors Donald Budenz, MD, MPH, O'Rese Knight, MD and Scott Lawrence, MD.
-The fellowship provides extensive training in all aspects of the diagnosis, clinical care and surgical management of glaucoma.
+The University of North Carolina offers a 1-year glaucoma fellowship under faculty mentors Donald Budenz, MD, MPH, O'Rese Knight, MD and David Fleischman, MD, MS. The fellowship provides extensive training in all aspects of the diagnosis, clinical care and surgical management of glaucoma.

 While strong clinical training is the core of the program, research opportunities (both clinical and basic science) abound.
 Our program is supplemented by the invaluable contribution of Dr. Terete Borras, a world-renowned expert in ocular gene therapy and gene delivery for glaucoma.

 The fellow’s training takes place primarily at the UNC Kittner Eye Center, with state-of-the-art equipment and an electronic medical record.
 The glaucoma fellow will be trained in the diagnostic modalities of gonioscopy, optic disc evaluation and visual field and nerve fiber layer interpretation.